asael697/varstan/README.md

 Now that the model and priors are defined, what follows is to fit the model using the *varstan()* function.
-We simulate 1 chain, of 2,000 iterations and warm-up of the first 1,000 chain’s values.
+We simulate 1 chain, of 2,000 iterations and warm-up of the first 1,000 chain's values.

 ``` r
 sfit1 = varstan(model1,chains = 1)